 Getting on with people in a car meant I travelled further.
 The questioning and listening strategy highlighted in the previous article, typically worked well.
 But it didn’t take long to tune into people who didn’t want to chat and/or reveal information.
 Such situations taught me how to deal with silence.

 Then there were people who would happily talk but seemed to take no interest in me.
-The journey was memorable for the monologue.
-And occasionally, I would get in a vehicle to be confronted by someone who was very strident with their opinions and seemingly sought an argument.
+The journey was memorable for their monologue.
+And occasionally, I would get in a vehicle to be confronted by someone who was strident and seemingly sought an argument.

 But how do you draw meaning from these experiences?

-In the nineties, the Huthwaite Group, conducted extensive research into buying behaviour and as a result devised a behavioural model based on peoples’ levels of assertiveness and responsiveness (see diagram 1).
+In the nineties, the Huthwaite Group, conducted extensive research into buying behaviour to help sales people better read client situations.
+As a result of their research a behavioural model based on peoples’ levels of assertiveness and responsiveness (see diagram 1) was created.

 The findings made for interesting reading that concurred with my experience of working with people in business and made sense of the behaviour of people I had met on the road.

-The model divided people into 4 groups: Analysts; Drivers; Amiables; and Expressives each of which have their own behavioural characteristics based on levels of assertiveness and responsiveness.
+The model divided people into 4 groups: Analysts; Drivers; Amiables; and Expressives.
+Each has their own behavioural characteristics based on levels of assertiveness and responsiveness.

 Assertive people (Drivers) are confident and know what they want.
 They put forward opinions but don’t necessarily listen that well to others.
 Conflict is not a problem and they will happily argue their case.
 People who are highly assertive can come over as aggressive (think Apprentice).
 In contrast, people who lack assertiveness tend to focus more on the detail and the facts.
 These people (Analysts) are typically more passive but are wary of those who brush over the detail.